janetvanbilsen/Twitter-Mining-Raspberry_Pi/README.md

 It helps to use <a href="https://crontab.guru/">crontab guru</a> with creating cron schedule expressions.<br />

+#### Cleaning Dataset ####

+The mining file creates empty rows when it does not collect tweets.
+To solve this, the CATS folder contains a file called `cleaning_empty_rows.py'` that removes these empty rows.
+Simply use crontab as below to automate the removal the empty rows.<br />

+`2 0 * * * cd /home/pi/Sync/twitter && /usr/bin/python3.7 cleaning_empty_rows.py`
+* This runs every two minutes past midnight, since data collection runs from 7 am to midnight

 ### Monitoring Progress ###

 #### Viewing Running Log ####